Lara Alcock

 Lara Alcock NTF is a British mathematics educator.
-She is a reader in mathematics education at Loughborough University, head of the Mathematics Education Centre at Loughborough, and the author of several books on mathematics.
+She is a professor in mathematics education at Loughborough University, head of the Mathematics Education Centre at Loughborough, and the author of several books on mathematics.

 Alcock won the Selden Prize for her research in mathematics education and the inaugural John Blake University Teaching Medal in 2021.
 Alcock is a National Teaching Fellow.

 Education

 Alcock earned bachelor's and master's degrees in mathematics at the University of Warwick, and in 2001 completed a PhD in mathematics education at Warwick.
 Her PhD research on Categories, definitions and mathematics: Student reasoning about objects in analysis, was supervised by Adrian Simpson.

 Career and research

 After working as an assistant professor at Rutgers University in New Jersey, she returned to the UK as a teaching fellow at Essex University.
 She moved to Loughborough in 2007.